 For vegetarians—and for those looking to add more plant-based dishes into their diets—cooking at home can be particularly rewarding.
 Instead of settling for vegetarian alternatives to meat-heavy dishes that often make up the offerings at restaurants, the possibilities are endless.
-There are more and more vegetarian cookbooks hitting shelves and making their way into homes, and we've curated a handful of our favorites here to get you started.
+There are more and more vegetarian cookbooks hitting shelves and making their way into homes, and we've curated a handful of our favourites here to get you started.

 This handy cookbook tackles feeding the whole family, making sure everyone will feel full and satisfied.
 Recipes range from just 20 minutes of cooking time for when you've just endured a long workday to a bit more time and effort when you're up to the task and want to whip up something more indulgent.

 Chef Alice Hart's approach to plant-based cooking is all about dynamic, contrasting culinary surprises.
-Her mouthwatering recipes include toasted marzipan ice cream and brown rice bibimbap bowls with smoky peppers, and are organized by user-friendly categories like grazing, quick, thrifty, and gatherings.
+Her mouthwatering recipes include toasted marzipan ice cream and brown rice bibimbap bowls with smoky peppers, and are organised by user-friendly categories like grazing, quick, thrifty, and gatherings.

 For a cookbook as beautiful as the dishes inside, this stunning number from the author of the blog of the same name is a gorgeous addition to your collection.

 The masterminds behind the celebrated restaurant Smith & Daughters share their inventive vegan recipes with a Spanish twist for fans to cook up at home.
-From small plates and mains to sweets and drinks, you'll get to re-create so many restaurant favorites in your very own kitchen.
+From small plates and mains to sweets and drinks, you'll get to re-create so many restaurant favourites in your very own kitchen.

 Celebrated chef Nobu Matsuhisa brings his culinary magic to the masses with his first cookbook to focus on vegetable dishes.
-Sixty recipes informed by traditional Japanese cuisine showcase a variety of vegetables in ways that enhance their flavor by using a number of cooking techniques, from marinating and pickling to steaming and frying.
+Sixty recipes informed by traditional Japanese cuisine showcase a variety of vegetables in ways that enhance their flavour by using a number of cooking techniques, from marinating and pickling to steaming and frying.

-Prepare to be mesmerized by the gorgeous photography that made Laura Wright's blog, The First Mess, a hit.
+Prepare to be mesmerised by the gorgeous photography that made Laura Wright's blog, The First Mess, a hit.
 Every recipe is vegan and produce-forward, showcasing the best of what each season has to offer.

 This cookbook from the author of the beloved food blog Minimalist Baker is brimming with 101 entirely plant-based, mostly gluten-free recipes.
-Many of the recipes require just 10 ingredients to prepare, but all serve up delicious, nourishing flavor.
+Many of the recipes require just 10 ingredients to prepare, but all serve up delicious, nourishing flavour.